saicharan08-genius/Sentiment-detection/README.md

 This is a CLI C++ Software which detects your emotions based on your response to 'how are you'.
 This technology can be used in complex ChatBots to make software respond smartly and can lay the foundation for future AI based ChatBots.
+E-mail me at saicharan.mugunthan@gmail.com to contribute.